 Columbia Theological Seminary Announces Distinguished Service Award

-Decatur, GA.—At its annual Alumni/ae Association meeting on April 19, Columbia Theological Seminary presented the Distinguished Service Award for 2005 to the Rev. Deborah D. Wells.
-The Rev. Wells, who graduated from Columbia in 1991, was selected as one of two graduates who are recognized each year for outstanding Christian service in ministry.
+Decatur, GA.— At its annual Alumni/ae Association meeting on April 19, Columbia Theological Seminary presented the Distinguished Service Award for 2005 to the Rev. Dr. Jefferson Aiken, Jr. Aiken, a 1969 graduate of Columbia, was selected as one of two graduates who are recognized each year for outstanding Christian service in ministry.

 Columbia Theological Seminary, located in Decatur, Georgia, was established in 1828 and is one of 10 theological institutions of the Presbyterian Church (USA).